-Your child is deemed eligible for the CDBS by Medicare, who administers the program, if:
+Your child is deemed eligible for the CDBS by Medicare if:

 - They qualify for Medicare;

 To ensure that you’re aware of the costs upfront, your dentist will explain all probable expenses and get your consent in writing.
 If there’s any additional work needed following the initial examination, the costs will again be outlined and your consent obtained.
-This means you can then decide how quickly or slowly you use your $1000 allocation; you can use it all at once if you need to, or spread the spending out over the two calendar years.
+This means you can then decide how quickly or slowly you use your $1000 allocation; you can use it all at once if you need to or, spread the spending out over the 2 years.

-If you’re not sure how much of your allocation you have left to use, your dentist can look that up for you, and let you know if you’ll be up for any out-of-pocket expenses.
+If you’re not sure how much of your allocation you have left to use, our friendly reception team can look this up for you.

 To learn more about this beneficial program, and whether your child is eligible, call Medicare on 132 011 or visit the Department of Human Services website.